Gusto/apollo-federation-ruby/README.md

     ```

 ## Known Issues and Limitations
- - Currently only works with class-based schemas
+ - Only works with class-based schemas, the legacy `.define` API will not be supported
  - Does not add directives to the output of `Schema.to_definition`.
 Since `graphql-ruby` doesn't natively support schema directives, the directives will only be visible to the [Apollo Gateway](https://www.apollographql.com/docs/apollo-server/api/apollo-gateway/) through the `Query._service` field (see the [Apollo Federation specification](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/))

 ## Maintainers